sleepdiary/docs/contribute/minimise-planned-maintenance.md

 ## Specific procedures

+### Run a planned maintenance

+[Create a new maintenance issue](https://github.com/sleepdiary/internal-tools/issues/new?assignees=&labels=planned-maintenance&template=planned-maintenance.md&title=Planned+maintenance%3A+TODO%3A+purpose+of+this+maintenance) and follow the steps described in the template.

 ### Fix a `built` branch

 When you have a merge failure in the `built` branch, see if you can fix it with a guard line.
 If so, use the following procedure: